BOM-98/project_1/README.md

 ## Features

 The Startup Academy website features a dedicated homepage where founders can instantly navigate to all the relevant resources contained on the site.
-This includes a responsive navigation bar, a tab section where users can toggle between blog content to arrive at the area most relevant to them, a form to sign up to the newsletter, a thank you page for anyone who has submitted a form and three blog pages with content on Ideation, Customer Discovery and Fundraising.
+This includes a responsive navigation bar, a tab section where users can toggle between blog content to arrive at the area most relevant to them, a form to sign up for the newsletter, a thank you page for anyone who has submitted a form, and three blog pages with content on Ideation, Customer Discovery, and Fundraising.

 ### ![Responsive Display](https://github.com/BOM-98/project_1/blob/main/assets/images/README_images/responsive-images.png)

 - #### Navigation Bar

-    -   Featured on all seven pages, the full responsive navigation bar includes links to the Logo, Home page, Blog Section and Contact page and is identical in each page to allow for easy navigation.
+    -   Featured on all seven pages, the full responsive navigation bar includes links to the Logo, Home page, Blog Section, and Contact page and is identical on each page to allow for easy navigation.
-    -   This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+    -   This section will allow the user to easily navigate from page to page across all devices without having to revert to the previous page via the ‘back’ button.
     - The navigation bar displays an active link to inform the user where they are currently on the website to assist navigation.
     - The navigation bar collapses into a burger menu on smaller devices to avoid excessive space being consumed by the navigation area.